silverstripe/cwp/docs/en/how-tos/caching.md

 Additionally, if you are serving both https and http from the same instance, you need to vary on _X-Forwarded-Protocol_ because of the `BaseURL` differences and the CWP network layout.
 You won't currently be able to use tier 2 on such double-protocol site.

-A table of some more obvious _Vary_ headers can be found in the [silverstripe-controllerpolicy documentation](https://github.com/silverstripe-labs/silverstripe-controllerpolicy/blob/master/README.md#vary-headers).
+A table of some more obvious _Vary_ headers can be found in the [controllerpolicy documentation](https://github.com/silverstripe-labs/silverstripe-controllerpolicy/blob/master/README.md#vary-headers).
 Keep in mind the more of these you specify, the more partitioned the cache, which will nullify potential gains.
 Use as few as you are confident with.

 If your content truly does not vary depending on the request, you will be able to utilise tier 2 for that URL - see the "Tier 2 on dynamic content" chapter.